Education | November 07, 2024

 For one, rate cuts directly impact the interest rate on adjustable-rate mortgages (ARMs), meaning households with an ARM may soon see their monthly payments decrease.
 This can provide welcome relief to your budget, allowing you to allocate more of your income to other expenses or financial goals.

-This week’s rate cuts don’t impact existing fixed-rate mortgages, but they generally lower the rates borrowers are offered on new mortgages.
+This week’s rate cuts don’t change existing fixed-rate mortgages, but they generally lower the rates borrowers are offered on new mortgages.
 If you purchased your home when rates were higher, consider contacting a mortgage specialist to determine whether you’re able to refinance at a lower rate to save money on interest.

-Lower interest rates may have an indirect impact on your wealth, too.
+Lower interest rates may have an indirect effect on your wealth, too.
 Rate cuts tend to coincide with more buyer activity, which heats up the real estate market and pushes home prices higher.
 As a result, you may see your home values increase, which unlocks additional equity in your home.

 Even if you have no plans to move, equity in your home can be a powerful financial tool to reach your goals.
 A home equity line of credit (HELOC), for example, allows you to borrow against your home equity to fund a renovation, dream vacation and more.